 Have breakfast at your hotel or fit in a stop at Hominy Grill, one of Charleston’s go-to breakfast spots, before heading to the airport for your flight back home.

 SAN MIGUEL DE ALLENDE

-While you’re here it’s a great opportunity to immerse yourself in the language by taking Spanish lessons or one of the many art classes offered in town in every medium one can imagine.
+A private tour of the nearby, pre-Columbian archaeological site of Cañada de la Virgen featuring temples, monuments and pyramids just a short, scenic drive from town.
+Day 6 While you’re here we've arranged opportunities to immerse yourself in the language by taking Spanish lessons and art classes offered in town in every medium one can imagine.

 A stay right in the historic downtown near the main El Jardin square at the city's finest property Rosewood San Miguel de Allende is a treat.

 The 67 rooms are awash in handmade, local art and feature traditional wood-beamed ceilings, the smallest of which boast a massive 570 sq ft along with modern amenities, fireplaces and balconies with spectacular views not found elsewhere.

 Their on site Art Concierge can connect guests with local artists, art workshops, hard to secure gallery openings and much more.
 The hotel's 67 rooms and suites are filled with local, handmade items, without sacrificing modern amenities.